-If you do not elect "no coverage" during annual enrollment when your benefits eligible pay exceeds \$50,000.99 for the next plan year (or as a new hire with the requisite benefits eligible pay), you will be automatically enrolled.
-You have the option to decline coverage.
-If you do so within the first 90 days following your enrollment, you will receive a refund of your paid premiums.
-You can also decline coverage after the initial 90-day period, however, premiums will not be refunded to you.
+If you do not elect "no coverage" during annual enrollment, you will be automatically enrolled in LTD coverage.
+If you elect to decline LTD coverage within the first 90 days following your enrollment, you will receive a refund of your paid premiums.
+You can also decline LTD coverage after the initial 90-day period, however, premiums will not be refunded to you.